 Register Name Description States after RESET Display ON/OFF Register The Display ON/OFF Register is a 1-bit register.
 After RESET, its value is LOW and, therefore, the LCD display is turned OFF.
-0 Display Start Line Register 00 0000 Page Address Register The Page Address Register is a 3-bit register.
-It point to a page of the Display Data Memory. xxx Column Address Register The Column Address Register is a 6-bit register. xx xxxx Status Register The Status Register shows the current state of the SBN0064G.
+0 Display Start Line Register The Display Start Line Register is a 6-bit register.
+After RESET, its value is 00 0000 and, therefore, Row 0 of the Display Data Memory is mapped to COM0 of LCD panel.
+00 0000 Page Address Register The Page Address Register is a 3-bit register.
+It point to a page of the Display Data Memory. ххх Column Address Register The Column Address Register is a 6-bit register.
+XX XXXX Status Register The Status Register shows the current state of the SBN0064G.
 It is a 3-bit register, with each bit showing the status of a programmed function.
 0010 0000